 - Foundations of Permaculture - January 2018

-- Social Permaculture: The Art of Building Community & Relationships - Spring 2018
+- Social Permaculture: The Art of Building Community & Relationships - March 2018

 Each online course will be five weeks in length and require approximately eight hours a week of time to participate.
 Participation will be asynchronous with online weekly meetings and individual experiential activities.
 The courses must be taken in sequence.
 Participants may select to participate in Foundations or the Community courses independently without enrolling in the certificate program.